SandroWissmann/System-Monitor/README.md

 * cmake >= 3.7
   * [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.1
-  * `make` is installed by default on most Linux distros
+  * `make` is installed by default on most of the Linux distros
 * ncurses >= 6.1
   * Install with `sudo apt install libncurses5-dev libncursesw5-dev`